farsabbutt/npm-typescript-package-setup/README.md

 # :hammer: NPM Typescript package setup
-Executable shell script to make life easier by automating setting up a new typescript package
+Executable shell script to make life easier by automating setting up a new npm package

 ## Usage:
 To execute the script, run: